-By Griffin Health Communications & Public Affairs Intern Celina Daigle
+By Michael Lipcan, MD, Chief of Gastroenterology, and Griffin Health Communications & Public Affairs Intern Celina Daigle

 What to Do when You Have Diarrhea

-Diarrhea is characterized as loose, watery stool that typically lasts two to three days.
-You can treat diarrhea for both adults and children in mostly the same way.
-The foremost thing to do is to drink plenty of fluids to stay hydrated, as diarrhea depletes your body’s water.
+Diarrhea is characterized as frequent, loose, watery stool that typically lasts two to three days.
+The initial treatment is to drink plenty of fluids to stay hydrated, as diarrhea depletes your body’s water.
 Good choices include milk, water, diluted fruit juice, low-calorie sports drinks, and sucking on ice chips.
 Avoid sugary, alcoholic, and caffeinated drinks because they can worsen dehydration.

 Breastfeeding children should NOT be given extra water.
 Continue breastfeeding or bottle-feeding instead.
 Avoid aspirin, as it can cause the life-threatening Reye’s Syndrome in very young children.

-Increase soluble and insoluble fiber to help with bowel movements.
+Increase soluble and insoluble fiber to help reduce the number and improve the consistency of bowel movements.
 Soluble fiber slows digestion, while insoluble fiber adds bulk and promotes bowel regularity.
 Foods rich in soluble fiber include oat bran, apples, bananas, beans, and citrus fruits, and insoluble fiber is found in whole grains, nuts, seeds, leafy greens, and berries.

 Over-the-Counter Medications